rmorshea/artigraph/docs/usage.md

 ### Querying Nodes

-Artigraph makes it easy to inspect the graph using `NodeFilter`s.
-The examples below show what nodes each query would return in the [graph above](#span-graph) by highlighting the nodes in <span style="color:green">green</span> that were used in the query and <span style="color:red">red</span> for nodes that would be returned.
+Artigraph makes it easy to inspect the graph using `Filter`s.
+The examples below show what nodes each query would return in the [graph above](#span-graph) by highlighting the nodes in <span style="color:green">green</span> that were used in the query and
+<span style="color:red">red</span> for nodes that would be returned.

 ---